-Any claim that a privilege has been infringed upon or a contempt committed must be brought to the attention of the House at the earliest opportunity.
-Once the one-hour written notice requirement is met and the Speaker recognizes a Member on a matter of privilege, the Member must briefly outline the complaint, following which the Speaker may choose to hear from other Members prior to deciding if there is a prima facie case of privilege (i.e., whether the matter appears to be a breach of privilege and warrants immediate consideration by the House.
+Any claim that a privilege has been breached or a contempt committed must be brought to the attention of the House at the earliest opportunity.
+Once the one-hour written notice requirement is met and the Speaker recognizes a member on a matter of privilege, the member must briefly outline the complaint, following which the Speaker may choose to hear from other members prior to deciding if there is a prima facie case of privilege; in other words, that, at first glance, the matter appears to be a breach of privilege and warrants immediate consideration by the House.
 In ruling on such matters, the Speaker examines the effect the incident or event had on the Member’s ability to fulfill his or her parliamentary responsibilities.

-If the Speaker finds there is a prima facie breach of privilege, the Member raising the question of privilege is asked to move a motion, usually requesting that the matter be examined by the Standing Committee on Procedure and House Affairs.
-If the House agrees to the motion (which can be debated), the matter stands referred to the Committee, which may choose to call expert witnesses.
-The Committee’s report of findings and recommendations is presented to the House, and a motion to concur in, or agree to, the report may then be moved.
+If the Speaker finds there is a prima facie breach of privilege, the member raising the question of privilege is asked to move a motion, which is debatable, usually requesting that the matter be examined by the Standing Committee on Procedure and House Affairs.
+If the House agrees to the motion, the matter is referred to the committee, which may choose to call witnesses.
+The committee’s report of findings and recommendations is presented to the House, and a motion to concur in the report may then be moved.

 Limitations of Privilege